Shift 2: Unleashed: Gameplay

 The Autolog system is now 'Need for Speed DNA'.
 The system appears in Shift 2 in a more-or-less identical design to the original, but includes extra features that they not only provide track times for unique events, but also segregate data based on quick race tracks, race types and automotive disciplines.
 This essentially means that Autolog is more than just a system that simply displays player friend's times regardless of how, or when, they set them during their career.Shift 2 features more than 140 licensed vehicles available for racing and tuning, a smaller number compared with racing sims such as Forza Motorsport 4, and the 1200 cars found in Gran Turismo 6.
 However, executive producer Marcus Nilsson said the studio wanted to concentrate on having only the must-have speedsters.
-There are also 40 real-world locations including Bathurst, Spa-Francorchamps and Suzuka as well as fictional circuits like downtown London and Shanghai.
+There are also 40 real-world locations including Bathurst, Spa and Suzuka as well as fictional circuits like downtown London and Shanghai.

 Lead designer Andy Tudor confirmed that Shift 2 doesn't feature split-screen: "There's so much going on in the game, for example we've added if you're drafting a guy now you'll get all the little bits of crap from his car, all the gravel and rubber hit the car and they can hit your windscreen and things like that.
 It takes a lot of development time but it's very authentic and that's the experience we want.
 Unfortunately that means things like split-screen aren't possible".